cuongkane/blog/public/posts/2023/07/django_ninja.md

 # Django-Ninja: Is DRF over?
 A new framework for building APIs with Python and Django could beat DRF.

-# 1. Overview
+## 1. Overview

-Building Rest API applications has recently been a common task in the software industry.
-There are many frameworks and libraries that support the implementation of these applications.
+Creating Rest API applications has become a frequent task in the software industry.
+Thankfully, there are many frameworks and libraries available to support their implementation.

-Django has been known as the oldest web framework in the Python world (since 2005).
-Django provides rapid development, clean and pragmatic design.
+[Django](https://github.com/django/django) is the oldest web framework in the Python world, having been around since 2005.
+It offers rapid development and a clean and pragmatic design.

-To avoid boilerplate code and speed up repeated tasks when building Rest API Applications with Django, the most known tool is Django Rest Framework.
+In development, to avoid writing boilerplate code and speed up the process of building Rest API applications with Django, the most popular tool is Django Rest Framework.

-Django Rest Framework is well-mature and has been chosen by many companies and people.
+While it is a well-established tool and has been utilized by many companies and individuals, there are some drawbacks to using DRF.
+One alternative option is Django Ninja, which was created to address these pain points.

-But there are some painful points when dealing with DRF, so we need another alternative candidate - Django Ninja was born.

-# 2. Django Ninja Introduction
+## 2. Django Ninja Introduction

-## Motivation
+### Motivation

-Django-Ninja works almost like FastAPI.
+[Django-Ninja](https://django-ninja.rest-framework.com/) works almost like FastAPI.
 FastAPI is loved because of its modern(far from boilerplate code), explicit API function interface, and excellent documentation.

 FastAPI doesn't support ORM by default; developers need to coordinate FastAPI with query tools like Sqlalchemy or Django ORM.

 But Django is built with a lot of awesome features, so Django-Ninja is tried to bring the most loved features from FastAPI to Django.

-## Philosophy
+### Philosophy

 Like FastAPI, Django Ninja has been designated forward functional programming.

 Django-Ninja's API functions are expected to be declared with pure function with the specified interface and its core logic.

-## CRUD API application
+### CRUD API application

 Import needed modules from Django-ninja and the declared Book models